wpallstars/fix-plugin-does-not-exist-notices/README.md

 ## Screenshots

 1. Error message with explanation notification
-2. Missing plugin shown in the plugins list with "Remove Reference" link
+2. Missing plugin shown in the plugins list with "Remove Notice" link
 3. Auto-scroll feature that highlights the missing plugin

 ## Developers